 Look at these flowcharts . . .

-For the first and second quarters in tax year 2021:
+For the first and second quarters in tax year 2021 (click on image to zoom in):

-For the third and fourth quarters in tax year 2021:
+For the third and fourth quarters in tax year 2021 (click on image to zoom in):

 If your business did not experience a forced closure, you will determine eligibility based on whether you had a significant decline in gross receipts during the calendar quarter.